Preliminary Rendering of the New Fire Station

 While our district continues to rely on dedicated volunteers, we must transition to a more flexible model, one that allows us to scale our response based on seasonal demands and environmental disasters.
 As our community and environment continue to change, so do the challenges we face.
 Now is the time to build a fire station that will support this new model and serve us for the next 100 years.

+• The current station is located on Escoot creek, and the parking apron out front is being supported by sandbags.
 With growing wildfire threats and changing climate conditions, we need a facility designed to support fast and effective emergency response.
-Additionally, our current station sits on the edge of an eroding creek bed, making us vulnerable to flooding and destruction of our access in and out of the engine bay.
+With the station on the edge of an eroding creek bed, Stinson Beach Fire is vulnerable to flooding and destruction of our access in and out of the engine bay.
+It is also in a flood inundation area, unlike the location of the new station.

 A Community-Powered Effort